EldricArlo/Oracore/docs/PEPPER_GUIDE.md

 Before deploying Oracipher Core, the operations team **must** understand the nature of `HSC_PEPPER_HEX` (Global Pepper):

 1.  **Immutability**: Once your system has encrypted data using a specific Pepper, **NEVER CHANGE IT**.
-    *   **Consequence**: Changing the Pepper is equivalent to losing the key.
-All previously encrypted data (including database fields, encrypted files) will be **permanently undecryptable**, resulting in catastrophic data loss.
+    *   **Consequence**: Changing the Pepper is equivalent to changing the master lock.
+All previously encrypted data (database fields, files) will be **permanently undecryptable**, resulting in total data loss.
 2.  **Backup Requirement**:
     *   **Consequence**: If the server crashes and the Pepper is lost, the data is unrecoverable.
-You must have an off-site cold backup (e.g., a paper backup stored in a safe).
+You must have an off-site cold backup (e.g., a paper backup stored in a physical safe).
 3.  **Confidentiality**:
-    *   **Consequence**: If the Pepper is leaked, attackers can use rainbow tables or FPGA clusters to brute-force your data.
-Although Argon2id provides protection, a Pepper leak eliminates the extra layer of defense provided by "keyed hashing."
+    *   **Consequence**: If the Pepper is leaked, the defense-in-depth layer provided by "keyed hashing" is removed.
+Attackers can then use rainbow tables or FPGA clusters to attack the Argon2id hashes more efficiently.

 ---